 But the film’s real star is Katie Fahey, founder of the Michigan-based grassroots organization Voters Not Politicians.
 Fahey, an upbeat activist in her 20s, had no political experience when she started Voters Not Politicians.
 Against the odds and predictions of naysayers, Voters Not Politicians managed to get the state of Michigan to create an independent commission to oversee voter redistricting.
 Voters Not Politicians is supposed to be a non-partisan group, but it’s clear that most of the group members are left-leaning voters who are more alarmed by Republicans taking over their districts than Democrats.

 “Slay the Dragon” also examines the racism behind gerrymandering, which usually targets blacks and Latinos as groups to manipulate when reshaping voting districts.
 The 2014 Supreme Court case McCutcheon et al. v.
 Federal Election Commission, which eliminated limits on campaign donations for federal elections, is considered one of the main reasons why gerrymandering has placed even more political control in the hands of the wealthy.
 “Slay the Dragon” gives hope to those who believe that voters who aren’t wealthy have a real chance of making a difference if they band together to fight corruption.

-UPDATE: Magnolia Pictures will release “Slay the Dragon” in select U.S. theaters on March 13, 2020.
+UPDATE: Magnolia Pictures will release “Slay the Dragon” on digital and VOD on April 3, 2020.